mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ## Reloading Configuration

+**Note:** This functionality has been deprecated.
+Use the MaxScale REST API or the MaxAdmin `alter` commands to change configuration values at runtime.

 The current MariaDB MaxScale configuration may be updated by editing the configuration file and then forcing MariaDB MaxScale to reread the configuration file.
 To force MariaDB MaxScale to reread the configuration file, send a SIGHUP